schmidtjohannes/ansible-hacks/README.md

     hostvars[item].ansible_port
 That means although you are in a different host-list of your playbook you can easily access

-# skip task by flag
+## skip task by flag
-I needed a possiblity to controll the configuration and restart of a firewall on centos 7 so I check if a certain flag is present in the variable list of a host, in this case skip_client_firewall
+I needed a possiblity to controll the configuration and restart of a firewall on centos 7 so I check if a certain flag is defined in the variable list of a host, in this case skip_client_firewall